Sherynne/NetworkScanner/README.md

 This tool is intended **strictly for educational and ethical testing purposes**.
 Unauthorized scanning or use against systems without explicit, mutual consent is illegal.
-The end user is solely responsible for complying with all applicable local, state, and federal laws.
+The end user is solely responsible for complying with all applicable local, state and federal laws.

 ---